joelmjoseph1418-wq/soccerdataanalysis/README.md

 Soccer UEFA European Championship Data Analysis and Predictions

 Key Takeaways From Data
-- Homefield Advantage exists, refer to pie chart with home teams having more wins.
-Explain what homefield advantage is and why it can cause more home teams to win.
+- Homefield Advantage exists, pie chart shows home teams having a greater win percentage than away teams.
+This could be due to the greater amounts of fans that show up to support their home teams and the positive effects this support can provide for the team's morale.
 - Possession is positively correlated to win percentage.
-Mention bar graph and the seperation into bins, higher amounts of possession leads to greater chances to win (win percentage).
+Possession vs Win Percentage bar graphs showed that the greater amount of possession that a home or away team had, the greater percent chance there was for them to win the game.
 - Possession is positively correlated to shots.
 Keeping the ball for longer eventually allows you to have more attacking chances and therefore more shots.
-Explanation for why possession is so important, because it generates more attacking chances that can determine who wins the game.
+Provides a reason as to why possession is crucial to win games.
 - Shot difference is positively correlated to win percentage.
-Greater shot difference, higher chance that team wins.
-More attack and shots lead to greater oppurtunities for a goal and therefore increase your chance to win.
-Relate this to possession.
-Possession leads to more shots, more shots typically correlates to greater shot difference and this greater shot difference increases the team's chance to win.
+The greater the shot difference is between teams, the higher chance that the team with more shots wins.
+More shots lead to greater oppurtunities for a goal and therefore increase your chance to win.
-- Less fouls are typically better until the 8-11 range where this is the perfect amount.
+- Less fouls are typically better until the 8-11 fouls range where this is the perfect amount in a game.
 Less than this, and its actually worse.
 This is interesting as most poeple would assume that the less fouls your team commits the more likely you're able to win but there is actually a sweet spot for aggression.
 You should still maintain a decent amount of aggression but just dont overcommit fouls.
-- Logistic Regression,
+- Logistic Regression was used in our project to be able to predict whether a team would be able to win or not with 3 variables that you can enter with values.
+These variables were shots on target, possession, and fouls.